 Small Blessings – Amulets at the Pitt Rivers website launched August 2012

 Explore these curious objects from Adrien de Mortillet's amulet collection and discover the intriguing stories behind them.
-Go to the Small blessings - Amulets at the Pitt Rivers website
+See the website here.

 We are delighted to announce that Sound and Music has awarded Nathaniel Robin Mann a joint residency with Pitt Rivers Museum and Oxford Contemporary Music (OCM) through their ‘Embedded’ programme.